 Netflix has long teased its audience with dynamic top 10 lists, showcasing the current favorites on its platform.
 However, this extensive data dump provides a granular dive into the popularity of content, revealing intriguing patterns and preferences among viewers.
 Unsurprisingly, many of the top-performing shows cater to or feature young women, exemplified by hits like Wednesday, Ginny & Georgia, Outer Banks, Firefly Lane, and the Korean drama Crash Course in Romance.

-However, what stands out is the apparent throwback nature of these successes.
+What stands out is the apparent throwback nature of these successes.
 Despite Netflix's reputation as a trailblazer in the digital realm, its most popular offerings evoke a sense of nostalgia for the late 20th century.
-Shows like The Night Agent and The Diplomat hearken back to the action-intrigue dramas of yesteryear, while movies like The Mother, Murder Mystery 2, Extraction 2, and You People exude a theatrical release vibe from the early 2000s.
+Shows like The Night Agent and The Diplomat hearken back to the action-intrigue dramas of yesteryear, while movies like The Mother, Murder Mystery 2, Extraction 2, and You People exude a theatrical release vibe reminiscent of the early 2000s.

 Netflix's quest for cultural ubiquity takes an interesting turn as it presents these throwbacks, reflecting a departure from the platform's typical push for groundbreaking content.
 Rather than usurping traditional network TV or mainstream movies, Netflix seems to offer a convenient substitute.
 However, the question arises: Are these hits truly as massive as they seem, or is there a void in the cultural impact of these apparently enormous successes?